 Summer Start is a residential program designed to assist new first-year and transfer students with the transition to our campus through five weeks of NC State courses and involvement opportunities.
 Students will be enrolled in up to eight credit hours of major-specific courses and will have the opportunity to participate in a variety of extra-curricular activities related to academic, social, recreational, or personal interests.
 Opportunities provided to Summer Start students include local trips to museums and parks, learning about campus traditions, time management and success workshops, and weekly cookouts.

 This is a great chance to get a head start on your classes, develop relationships with faculty and other new students, and learn more about your college in a tight-knit community.
 Summer Start is also a unique opportunity to explore your personal and academic interests before the fall semester begins.

 Summer Start takes place during the second summer session.
-The application closes in early-May; however, spots are limited and filled on a first come, first served basis.
+The application closes in early May, but spots are limited and filled on a first come, first served basis.
 Financial aid may be available to assist with tuition, dining, and/or housing expenses and is awarded based on information submitted on the FAFSA (Free Application for Federal Student Aid).Visit the Summer Start Website

 What to Expect